karimra/gnmic/docs/user_guide/HA.md

     session-ttl: 10s
     # delay, a time duration (0s to 60s), in the event of  a session invalidation
     # consul will prevent the lock from being acquired for this duration.
-    # The purpose is to allow a gnmic instance to stop active subscriptions before another one takes over.
+    # The purpose is to allow a gnmic instance to stop active subscriptions before
+    # another one takes over.
     delay: 5s
     # retry-timer, wait period between retries to acquire a lock
     # in the event of client failure, key is already locked or lock lost.
     retry-timer: 2s
     # renew-period, session renew period, must be lower that session-ttl.
-    # if the value is greater or equal than session-ttl, is will be set to half of session-ttl
+    # if the value is greater or equal than session-ttl, is will be set to half
+    # of session-ttl.
     renew-period: 5s
     # debug, enable extra logging messages
     debug: false